 - What do the terms ‘contemporary’ and ‘art’ mean?
 As a class, brainstorm definitions for each word individually.
 Next, develop a possible definition for ‘contemporary art’ as a phrase, and then confirm your definition with a dictionary.
 As a group, discuss what makes contemporary art different to art from the past.

 - Contemporary art can sometimes be challenging and difficult.
 Discuss this idea with your class and chat about what they will experience, appreciate, and learn as a result of their visit to the Gallery.

-- Familiarise your students with our Visitor tips page.
-You could ask younger students to describe why these rules are important or different, or get older students to further explore ideas about copyright or artwork conservation with further study.
+- You could ask younger students to describe why rules in an Art Gallery are important or different, or get older students to further explore ideas about copyright or artwork conservation with further study.

 - Works of art are fragile, and one of the Gallery's roles is to protect and conserve them.
 Ask your students to create a work of art that is intentionally temporary - a temporary installation or a work of art made from materials that cannot be conserved, such as chalk, ice or even food.
 Ask older students to consider what are some of the limitations are that collecting institutions such as art galleries face, and how they might find solutions.

 - Encourage your students to think about the works of art that they liked, and think about why.
 How did they feel when viewing the works?
 Was there a particular idea or a particular medium they preferred?
 Did they find the works of art beautiful?
 Discuss with your class the statement ‘I like art that…’

 - Visit an artist's website or YouTube channel to find out more about a particular artist's experience, style or favourite subjects .
 You could continue this idea in a practical way and make works of art inspired by their techniques or ideas.